clemenscodes/kickbase/README.md

 # KICKBASE

-A web application that displays KICKBASE data which is not available using the app.
+A web application that displays [KICKBASE](https://kickbase.com) data which is not available using the app, by utilizing the [API](https://kevinskyba.github.io/kickbase-api-doc/index.html).

-Authentication is fully proxied to KICKBASE and no data is ever stored on the server, no telemetry is submitted.
+Authentication is fully proxied to [KICKBASE](https://kickbase.com) and no data is ever stored on the server, no telemetry is submitted.

+Please do not use this application to abuse the servers of KICKBASE and use it responsibly.

 ## Installation